greg-raven/Uncommon-Sense/_drafts/all.md

 A half truth is the worst of all lies, because it can be defended in partiality.
 Solon

-Truth always rests with the minority, and the minority is always stronger than the majority, because the minority is generally formed by those who really have an opinion, while the strength of a majority is illusory, formed by the gangs who have no opinion — and who, therefore, in the next instant (when it is evident that the minority is the stronger) assume its opinion … while Truth again reverts to a new minority.
+Truth always rests with the minority, and the minority is always stronger than the majority, because the minority is generally formed by those who really have an opinion, while the strength of a majority is illusory, formed by the gangs who have no opinion --- and who, therefore, in the next instant (when it is evident that the minority is the stronger) assume its opinion ... while Truth again reverts to a new minority.
 Soren Kierkegaard

 For those who believe, no proof is necessary.
-For those who don’t believe, no proof is possible.
+For those who don't believe, no proof is possible.
 Stuart Chase

 Nobody can be so amusingly arrogant as a young man who has just discovered an old idea and thinks it is his own.
 Sydney J. Harris

-I don’t like the income tax.
-Every time we talk about these taxes we get around to the idea of ‘from each according to his capacity and to each according to his needs’.
-That’s socialism.
-It’s written into the Communist Manifesto.
-Maybe we ought to see that every person who gets a tax return receives a copy of the Communist Manifesto with it so he can see what’s happening to him.
+I don't like the income tax.
+Every time we talk about these taxes we get around to the idea of 'from each according to his capacity and to each according to his needs'.
+That's socialism.
+It's written into the Communist Manifesto.
+Maybe we ought to see that every person who gets a tax return receives a copy of the Communist Manifesto with it so he can see what's happening to him.
 T. Coleman Andrews

 Tradition is the means by which the vitality of the past enriches the life of the present.
 T. S. Eliot